Christopher Sainsbury

 Compositions

 In many of Sainsbury’s works one may expect to hear the guitar, his main instrument.
 As a guitarist he has played in all the south-Eastern states at various clubs, pubs, cafes, surf clubs and festivals going back to 1979.
-His solo guitar album Anima seems to be a favourite for many guitarists.
+Check tracks from the solo guitar album Anima on the guitar music page.

-Scores and recordings of his works are available from the Australian Music Centre and this website.
+Many scores of his works are available from the Australian Music Centre.